 Cambridge SmartCentre (II) is a 32,000 square foot shopping centre that is situated on 4.73 acres at the intersection of Hespeler Road and Pinebush Road (south side) in Cambridge, Ontario.
 Directly across Pinebush Road, on the north side, is Calloway's 686,000 square foot Cambridge SmartCentre (I).
-Shadow anchors include a 95,000 square foot Home Depot and major tenants include 2001 Audio Video, Henry's Photography, The Source, Friday Grill, Sally Beauty Supply, Telus Mobility, EB Games, and Rogers Wireless.
-An additional 16,000 square feet of development potential remain on the site.
+Shadow anchors include a 95,000 square foot Home Depot and a 130,000 square foot Canadian Tire.
+Major tenants include 2001 Audio Video, Henry's

+Photography, The Source, Sally Beauty Supply, Telus Mobility, EB Games, and Rogers Wireless.
+An additional 12,000 square feet of development potential remain on the site.